sartios/gatsby-blog-example/content/posts/02-03-2018-react-project-setup/index.md

 Webpack is a module bundler which takes modules with dependencies and generates static asses by bundling them together based on some configuration.

-At the minimum, you want to use webpack in order to bundle all your JavaScript files into one file, all your CSS files into another file and link them to the HTML that you will send to the browser.
+At the minimum, Webpack will bundle all your JavaScript files into one file, all your CSS files into another file and link them to the HTML that you will send to the browser.

 ```html
 <html>